getyoti/yoti-python-sdk/README.md

 ### Plugins ###

 Plugins for both Django and Flask are in the `plugins/` dir.
 Their purpose is to make it as easy as possible to use the Yoti SDK with those frameworks.
-See their respective `README` files for details.
+See the [Django](/plugins/django_yoti/README.md) and [Flask](/plugins/flask_yoti/README.mdl) README files for further details.

 ## Running the Tests